-During the three months ended March 31, 2019, certain of its key management personnel waived their management and consulting fees.
-Total compensation paid to key management personnel, including amounts paid or payable to related parties owned by key management personnel, executive officers and directors, was \$0 (2018 - \$0).
+During the three months ended March 31, 2020, certain of its key management personnel waived their management and consulting fees.
+Total compensation paid to key management personnel, including share-based payments and amounts paid or payable to related parties owned by key management personnel, executive officers and directors, was \$0 (2019 - \$0).